LeeIsaac1201/SunwayUniversity/PRG2104: Object-Oriented Programming - Final Assessment Project/README.md

 8. **Manage user profiles**
     - Open the profile manager (Add/Edit profile) to create or edit user profiles stored via `UserProfileStorage`.
 Profiles capture metadata and health parameters (height, weight, activity level, goal, target weight).
 Save profile changes to persist them to `data/user_profiles.txt`.
 9. **Image handling**
     - When adding/editing a food item, you may enter an image path relative to `src/main/resources/images/` or an absolute system path.
-The UI attempts to load and scale the image for previews; if the image is missing a placeholder is shown.
+The UI attempts to load and scale the image for previews; if the image is missing, a placeholder is shown.
 Use relative resource paths if you want the images bundled with the project.
 10. **Saving and data safety**
     - Most changes are saved when the user confirms Save/OK in dialogs.
 The `FoodItemStorage` and `UserProfileStorage` utilities handle serialisation and file writes (read-modify-write or rewrite strategies).
-If an I/O error occurs the UI reports it so you can retry or inspect file permissions.
+If an I/O error occurs, the UI reports it so you can retry or inspect file permissions.
 11. **Exit and resume**
     - On exit, any saved records remain on disk; reopening the application reloads them from the data files so users can resume where they left off.